tommililja/Farse/README.md

 ## Custom parsers

-You can use Parse.custom to create custom parsers.
+We can use Parse.custom to create parsers for types that does not have an included parser.

 ```fsharp
 open Farse